 - Grate Ginger and mix into your favorite vinaigrette for salad dressing with a kick.

-- Make no-bake energy bites with Ginger, rolled oats, nut butter, and protein powder.
+- Make no-bake energy bites with Ginger, rolled oats and nut butter.

 - Add fresh Ginger to a green or berry smoothie.

 - Make your own pumpkin spice mixture by combining Ginger, Cinnamon, Nutmeg & Cloves–then add to your coffee, bagel, yogurt… anything!